-Histopathological examination of pancreas:
+Histopathological examination of pancreas Macroscopic observations

-• Macroscopic observations:

-The pancreas was subjected to macroscopic and microscopic investigation to detect irregularities and abnormalities of the structure .Macroscopic analysis of the control group demonstrated normal pinkish appearance (Fig.1a) in comparison to the pancreas of untreated diabetic, depletion large area of the pancreas as a result of alloxan injection 150 mg/kg, (Fig.5c).
-Treated groups with 300 mg/kg extract , 100 mg/kg extract ,and 2.5 mg/kg Glibenclamide showed clear preserved tissue(Fig. 1e, 1g, 1i) respectively).
+The pancreas was subjected to macroscopic and microscopic investigation to detect irregularities and abnormalities of the structure.
+Macroscopic analysis of the control group demonstrated normal pinkish appearance (Figure 1a) in comparison to the pancreas of untreated diabetic, depletion large area of the pancreas as a result of alloxan injection 150 mg/Kg, (Figure 5c).
+Treated groups with 300 mg/Kg extract, 100 mg/Kg extract, and 2.5 mg/Kg Glibenclamide showed clear preserved tissue (Figure 1e, Figure 1g, and Figure 1i) respectively).

-• Microscopic observations:
+Microscopic observations

-The microscoic appearance of the control group islet cells (group 1) was normal (Fig.5b).
-Untreated diabetic group (group2) revealed a breakdown of micro-anatomical features including necrosis as in (Fig. 1d).
-The comparison of the untreated diabetic group to normal group, there was a destruction in the islet cells with irregular shape and atrophy (Fig. 1d).
-(Fig. 1f, 1h, 1j) figures showed treated diabetic rats with 100 mg/kg extract (group 3), 300 mg/kg extract (group 4) and 2.5 mg/kg Glibenclamide (group 5) respectively.
-The comparison of these three groups with the untreated diabetic rats, there was an evidence of recovery of langerhans islets, more obvious islet pattern with well outlined boundaries, vacuolation was reduced or absent in many islets.
+The microscoic appearance of the control group islet cells (group 1) was normal (Figure 5b).
+Untreated diabetic group (group 2) revealed a breakdown of micro-anatomical features including necrosis as in (Figure: 1d).
+The comparison of the untreated diabetic group to normal group, there was destruction in the islet cells with irregular shape and atrophy (Figure: 1d).
+(Figure: 1f, 1h and 1j) figures showed treated diabetic rats with 100 mg/Kg extract (group 3), 300 mg/Kg extract (group 4) and 2.5 mg/Kg Glibenclamide (group 5) respectively.
+The comparison of these three groups with the untreated diabetic rats, there was an evidence of recovery of Langerhans islets, more obvious islet pattern with well outlined boundaries, vacuolation was reduced or absent in many islets.